cyberalien/line-md/README.md

 Preview is available at https://cyberalien.github.io/line-md/

 Icon set is in development.
 It contains only few icons so far.

-Icons can change any time.
+## Icon requests

+If you like this icon set, but it is missing icons that you need, [please open an issue at repository](https://github.com/cyberalien/line-md/issues).

-# SVG 2 animations
+## SVG animations level 2

-Icons use SVG 2 animations, which are contained in icon code and do not require external stylesheet or script.
+Icons use [SVG animations](https://svgwg.org/specs/animations/), which are contained in icon code and do not require external stylesheet or script.

+No, these are not outdated SMIL animations.
+Icons are animated using modern SVG spec, supported by all browsers.

+## Animation types

+Most icons use "fade-in" animation.
+Animation shows icon appearing from nothing.

+Other icons:
+- Icons that end with `-loop` use infinite animtions.
+- Icons that end with `-out` disappear icon.
+It is the opposite of same icon without `-out` suffix.
+- Icons that end with `-transition` transition between two icons (not yet available, but planned).

-# Usage in HTML
+## Usage in HTML

 1. Include IconifyIcon component, [see `iconify-icon` package for latest code](https://www.npmjs.com/package/iconify-icon).